-On my trip, I spent two days in Seville, including an extra day for a trip to nearby Jerez, and even though I could’ve easily spent a week, I felt like two days was perfect for a “taste” of the city.
+On my trip, I spent two days in Seville, including an extra day for a trip to nearby Jerez, and even though I could’ve easily spent a week (I actually just spent 7 days in Southern Spain), I felt like two days was perfect for a “taste” of the city.

 Lastly, I thought Seville had excellent tourism infrastructure.
 Spain, in general, is used to tourists flocking to its cities, and I am always impressed by the variety of hotels and tour options in any given city, including Seville.

 Without a doubt, I want to go back to this magical Andalusian gem and soon.

 Yes, definitely!
 In my opinion, Seville is one of the best cities for solo travel in Spain.
 I absolutely loved it as a base for exploring the rest of Andalusia.
 However, experiences for new and savvy solo travelers will be quite different in Seville.